vczh-libraries/Document/Cpp.md

       - [ ] Prepare test cases
         - [ ] Generate unique name for each symbol
           - [ ] `Symbol::GenerateUniqueId` generates unique name for overloaded functions.
 Optional: Name doesn't include a counter.
-          - [ ] `Symbol::DecorateNameForSpecializationSpec` generates unique name for declaractions with `specializationSpec`.
     - [ ] Ignore forward declaration of class partial specialization, because it provides no additional value.
     - [ ] Test scenario: first see the forward declaration of a generic class and evaluate its type, and then see the implementation and evaluate its type again.
     - [ ] Add `psVersion` (default 0) and `psTsys` to `Evaluation` that associated with any `Decl` or `DeclInstant`.